 One of these days I’m going to plant my own avocado and key lime tree and pick them right from my back yard.
 Check back in 15 years to see if that happened. 🙂

-- 8 keylimes, sliced in halves
+- 8 key limes, sliced in halves

-- 3 tblsp cilantro
+- 3 tbsp. cilantro

 - 4 cloves of garlic

-- 2 jalapenos
+- 2 jalapeños

-- sea salt- to taste
+- Sea salt, to taste

-- ground pepper- to taste
+- Ground pepper, to taste

-- skewers, presoak for 20 minutes – for the garlic cloves and cherry tomatoes
+- Skewers for the garlic cloves and cherry tomatoes (presoak for 20 minutes)

 - Skewer the garlic cloves and cherry tomatoes (no need to skewer if using Roma tomatoes).

 - Combine all the chopped ingredients in a bowl, next squeeze the juice from the charred limed into the bowl, using your fingers to catch the seeds.

-Stir all ingredients together, and add the cilantro and sea salt and pepper to taste.
+- Stir all ingredients together and add the cilantro and sea salt and pepper to taste.
 For extra flavor, add a little lime zest.

-Chill and serve with tortilla chips.
+- Chill and serve with tortilla chips.
 This is also excellent as a topping for fish or chicken and on salads.